saaallyahmed/Python_Challenge/README.md

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, We created a Python script for analyzing the financial records of your company.
+* In this challenge, We created a Python script for analyzing the financial records of the company.
 We gave a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 (Thankfully, the company has rather lax standards for accounting so the records are simple.)

 * Our team created a Python script that analyzes the records to calculate each of the following: